What Is a Sulfa Allergy?

 A sulfa allergy sounds like a sulfite allergy, but they’re very different.
 Sulfa drugs treat health conditions.
 Sulfites are preservatives used in many foods, drinks (especially wine), and medications.

 Sulfa drugs and sulfites are not related.
 Neither are their allergies.
-There’s no need to give up dried fruit, wine, or other items that contain sulfites if you’re sensitive to sulfa drugs.
+There’s no need to give up dried fruit, wine, or other items that have sulfites if you’re sensitive to sulfa drugs.